ajy0127/cATO_dashboard_aws/README.md

 ## Your First Adventure

 Want to jump right in?
-Here's your GRC-to-cloud engineering adventure path:
+Here's your GRC engineering adventure path:

 1. **Setup AWS Environment**: Make sure you have AWS CLI configured and access to create resources (15 mins).
 2. **Enable Security Hub**: Make sure Security Hub is enabled in your AWS account—this is where all your compliance findings will come from!